srschreiber/uiuc-datacleaning-summer-2025/phase1/phase1report.md

 We will measure the most popular dishes by for each decade that data is collected in the NYPL library.
 We will answer questions like:
 - What are the items that have the most longevity and staying power on menus throughout the ages
-- How did the cost of popular dishes change over time wrt inflation?
+- How did the cost of popular dishes change over time with respect to inflation?

-Cleaning is necessary for this as the dishes table is extremely dirty.
+Cleaning is necessary for this as the dish's table is dirty.
-Dish names are repeated in many different forms with Coffee itself appearing in 600+ different dish types.
+Dish names are repeated in many forms with Coffee itself appearing in 600+ different dish types.

 ## U0 (Zero Cleaning Use Case):
 How has the size of menus changed over the decades.